 Are you looking for a recipe to feed the family on the cheaper side?
 This Beans With Pork Shank recipe in the Crock Pot might be the one for you.

+I was looking through my Romanian recipes the other day, trying to figure out what to make for dinner.
 You might think that as a food blogger, I should have my stuff together and always whip some magic ingredients together into an excellent meal that looks amazing.

 Well, wrong, my friends.
 Like you, I sometimes go into this "blank mind" mode and lose inspiration.
 Lucky me, I am obsessed with cookbooks, and I always turn to them when I am in a funk for new ideas.

-Reducing Bean-Related Digestive Effects
+Reducing Bean-Related Digestive Effects:

 Well, we all know that beans make us gassy.
 However, that should not scare you away because there are ways to minimize its effects of it.